 The A1c test may also be considered in adults who are overweight with the following additional risk factors:

-The American Diabetes Association (ADA) recommends to begin A1c testing at age 45 for overweight or obese people; if the result is normal, the testing should be repeated at a minimum of 3-year intervals, with consideration of more frequent testing depending on initial results and risk status.
+The American Diabetes Association (ADA) recommends to begin A1c testing at age 45 for overweight or obese people; if the result is normal, the testing should be repeated at a minimum of 3-year intervals, with consideration of more frequent testing depending on initial results and risk status, or when classical signs or symptoms of increased blood glucose levels are observed.

-People who are not diagnosed with diabetes but are determined to be at increased risk for diabetes (prediabetes) should have A1c testing yearly.
+People who are not diagnosed with diabetes but are determined to be at increased risk for diabetes (prediabetes) should have their A1c level tested at least yearly.

-Depending on the type of diabetes that a person has, how well that person's diabetes is controlled, and on the healthcare provider's recommendations, the A1c test may be measured 2 to 4 times each year.
-The ADA recommends A1c testing for diabetics at least twice a year if they are meeting treatment goals and under stable glycemic control.
-When someone is first diagnosed with diabetes or if control is not good, A1c may be ordered quarterly.
+Depending on the type of diabetes that a person has, how well that person's diabetes is controlled, and on the healthcare practitioner's recommendations, the A1c test may be measured 2 to 4 times each year.
+The ADA recommends A1c testing for people with diabetes at least twice a year if they are meeting treatment goals and under stable glycemic control.
+When someone is first diagnosed with diabetes or if optimal glucose levels are not achieved, A1c may be ordered quarterly.

 In screening and diagnosis, some results that may be seen include:

-For monitoring glucose control, A1c is currently reported as a percentage and, for most diabetics, it is recommended that they aim to keep their hemoglobin A1c below 7%.
-The closer diabetics can keep their A1c to the American Diabetes Association (ADA)'s therapeutic goal of less than 7% without experiencing excessive low blood glucose (hypoglycemia), the better their diabetes is in control.
+For monitoring glucose control, A1c is currently reported as a percentage and, for most people with diabetes, it is recommended that they aim to keep their hemoglobin A1c below 7%.
+The closer they can keep their A1c to the American Diabetes Association (ADA)'s therapeutic goal of less than 7% without experiencing excessive low blood glucose (hypoglycemia), the better their diabetes is in control.
 As the A1c increases, so does the risk of complications.

-An individual with type 2 diabetes, however, may have an A1c goal selected by the person and his or her healthcare provider.
+However, if you have type 2 diabetes, you may select an A1c goal in consultation with your healthcare practitioner.
 The goal may depend on several factors, such as length of time since diagnosis, the presence of other diseases as well as diabetes complications (e.g., vision impairment or loss, kidney damage), risk of complications from hypoglycemia, limited life expectancy, and whether or not the person has a support system and healthcare resources readily available.

 It should be noted that the eAG is still an evaluation of a person's glucose over the last couple of months.
 It will not match up exactly to any one daily glucose test result.
 The ADA has adopted this calculation and provides a calculator and information on the eAG on their DiabetesPro web site.
 The NGSP web site also provides a calculator to convert hemoglobin A1c in SI units mmol/mol into percentage.